Pasteurization: History

 Appert's method was so simple and workable that it quickly became widespread.
-In 1810, British inventor and merchant Peter Durand, also of French origin, patented his own method, but this time in a tin can, so creating the modern-day process of canning foods.
-In 1812, Englishmen Bryan Donkin and John Hall purchased both patents and began producing preserves.
-Just a decade later, Appert's method of canning had made its way to America.
+In 1810, the British inventor and merchant Peter Durand, also of French origin, patented his method, but this time in a tin can, so creating the modern-day process of canning foods.
+In 1812, the Englishmen Bryan Donkin and John Hall purchased both patents and began producing preserves.
+A decade later, Appert's canning method had come to America.
 Tin can production was not common until the beginning of the 20th century, partly because a hammer and chisel were needed to open cans until the invention of a can opener by Robert Yeates in 1855.

 A less aggressive method was developed by French chemist Louis Pasteur during an 1864 summer holiday in Arbois.
 To remedy the frequent acidity of the local aged wines, he found out experimentally that it is sufficient to heat a young wine to only about 50–60 C for a short time to kill the microbes, and that the wine could subsequently be aged without sacrificing the final quality.
-In honour of Pasteur, this process is known as "pasteurization".
+In honor of Pasteur, this process is known as pasteurization.
 Pasteurization was originally used as a way of preventing wine and beer from souring, and it would be many years before milk was pasteurized.
 In the United States in the 1870s, before milk was regulated, it was common for milk to contain substances intended to mask spoilage.

 Milk

-Milk is an excellent medium for microbial growth, and when it is stored at ambient temperature bacteria and other pathogens soon proliferate.
-The US Centers for Disease Control (CDC) says improperly handled raw milk is responsible for nearly three times more hospitalizations than any other food-borne disease source, making it one of the world's most dangerous food products.
-Diseases prevented by pasteurization can include tuberculosis, brucellosis, diphtheria, scarlet fever, and Q-fever; it also kills the harmful bacteria Salmonella, Listeria, Yersinia, Campylobacter, Staphylococcus aureus, and Escherichia coli O157:H7, among others.
+Milk is an excellent medium for microbial growth, and when it is stored at ambient temperature, bacteria and other pathogens soon proliferate.
+The US Centers for Disease Control and Prevention (CDC) says improperly handled raw milk is responsible for nearly three times more hospitalizations than any other food-borne disease source, making it one of the world's most dangerous food products.
+Diseases prevented by pasteurization include tuberculosis, brucellosis, diphtheria, scarlet fever, and Q-fever; it also kills the harmful bacteria Salmonella, Listeria, Yersinia, Campylobacter, Staphylococcus aureus, and Escherichia coli O157:H7, among others.

-Prior to industrialization, dairy cows were kept in urban areas to limit the time between milk production and consumption, hence the risk of disease transmission via raw milk was reduced.
+Before industrialization, dairy cows were kept in urban areas to limit the time between milk production and consumption, hence the risk of disease transmission via raw milk was reduced.
 As urban densities increased and supply chains lengthened to the distance from country to city, raw milk (often days old) became recognized as a source of disease.
 For example, between 1912 and 1937, some 65,000 people died of tuberculosis contracted from consuming milk in England and Wales alone.
 Because tuberculosis has a long incubation period in humans, it was difficult to link unpasteurized milk consumption with the disease.
 In 1892, chemist Ernst Lederle experimentally inoculated milk from tuberculosis-diseased cows into guinea pigs, which caused them to develop the disease.
 In 1910, Lederle, then in the role of Commissioner of Health, introduced mandatory pasteurization of milk in New York City.